 This article has links to products and services we love, which we may make commission from.

-With fresh air to take in, cute historic villages to visit, easy walking routes, and those golden autumn colours, Perthshire in Scotland is the New England of Caledonia!
+With fresh air, cute historic villages to visit, easy walking routes, and those golden autumn colours, Perthshire in Scotland is the New England of Caledonia!
 Anyone who loves the fall season as much as I do will fall hard for this region, but since there’s so much to do, you can visit all year round.

 Join my Scotland Facebook group to ask questions about your trip to Scotland; it’s free!